 Candidate/Director Qualifications.
-While there is is nothing in the Davis-Stirling Act or the Corporations Code requiring member directors or nominees to the Board to be in "Good Standing" to serve on the board, it is a reasonable requirement.
+While there is is nothing in the Davis-Stirling Act or the Corporations Code requiring member directors or nominees to the Board to be in "Good Standing" to serve on the board, it is a reasonable requirement and is often adopted as a director qualification.

 Governing Documents.
 To require sitting directors or nominees to the Board to be in "Good Standing," both the definition of "Good Standing" and the qualification must be included in the association's governing documents.
 The definition can be found in the CC&Rs, Bylaws, General Rules, and/or Election Rules.
 The qualification that a director or nominee for the board be in "Good Standing" should be in either the Bylaws. or the Election Rules, or both.